louigigr/AbuseIP-db-scanner/README.md

 ```
 pip3 install requests[security]
 ```

-- AbuseIP DB API Key
+### Usage:

-In order to use the script you will need an API key and place it in the scrip under the "api_key" variable.
+In order to use the script you will need an API key.
+The API key is stored in a file _my.api_ in the same directory as the script.
+In order for the script to work make sure you edit the file _my.api_ and enter you API Key.
 API key information can be found here: (https://www.abuseipdb.com/api.html)

-## Usage
+To use type:

 ```
-python3 AbuseIPDB.py -f file_to_parse.txt
+python3 abuseipdb.py -f file_to_parse.txt
 ```

  The options are as follows: